10 Questions With… Carlo Bach of Illycaffè

 CB: I, myself, was an artist.
 When I started working for illy, I felt that it would be nice experience to do for one or two years.
 I knew I’d meet all these great masters like Paladino and Clemente.
 It felt like an opportunity to go deeper into the souls of artists who impact me.
 The experience was so great that I wanted to stay in this type of world.
 When I see that an artist is happy—and the company is proud—it’s very satisfying.
 And every year, something is new and exciting.
 I think about some of the relationships I’ve been able to build—Marina Abramovic, who is an incredible person and an amazing artist.
 I went to Louise Bourgeois’s home to work with her on her connection.
 These are my points of reference.

-ID: You, yourself, are an accomplished artist.
-How does that balance with your role at Illy?
+ID: How does being an artist balance your role at Illy?

 CB: This is a very difficult question.
 Illy was collecting my art pieces fifteen years ago, and I started a nice relationship with the family.
 They said, “Why don’t you try to develop a program for young artists for us, as you yourself are a young artist?
 The idea was that one or two years would be nice, and I could help other artists.
 I took a few years at one point, and stopped a bit to do my own work.
 Then I returned, taking on only nonprofit projects myself.
 Now, I’m always thinking how to manage being the creator of this art project on one side and being an artist on the other.
 Sometimes it’s difficult.
 They have to be separate, totally, and I approach them in totally different way.
 Things always change in life, and yet everything has been my choice.
 One thing is certain: I choose the world of contemporary art.

-ID: How has the cup project, itself, evolved over the past two decades?
+ID: How has the cup project evolved over the past two decades?

 CB: When the project first started, the collection was just for the bars themselves.
 They were immediately stolen by the public, and the marketing department said that if they can be stolen, they can be sold.
 They immediately became a success.
 Through the years, I’m often introduced by one artist to another, who will go on to create the Illy cup.
 The company proceeds to reinvest money into the art world, sponsoring shows and scholarships.
 It’s a very nice circle.

-ID: On the topic of scholarships and sponsorships, what’s the focus of Illy SustainArt?
+ID: On the topic of scholarships, what’s the focus of Illy SustainArt?